Considering Confluence Cloud?

 Inspect permissions is only available on Confluence's premium plan.

 As an admin, there may be times when you need to look at content that you haven’t been given permission to view.
-For example, you may need to unlock a restricted page or space created by an inactive user, or you may need to diagnose content access issues.
+For example, you may need to unlock a restricted page or space created by an inactive user, or you may need to diagnose content access or security issues.
 Admin key allows site admins to access restricted content so they can address these needs.

 Admin key is also only available on Confluence's premium plan.